mkonda/repsheet/README.md

 ## What are the downsides?

 In short, more work.
 A Redis instance has to be spun up that can handle the data coming in to your site.
 If you get a lot of traffic, your Redis instance is going to grow.
-You can configure the expiry of inactive IPs as well as how many entries each IP address can have at one time to limit a single IP address from blowing up your Redis database, but you still have to account for all the IPs that come into contact and how frequently they do so.
+You can configure how many requests are stored for an IP address to limit a single IP address from blowing up your Redis database, but you still have to account for all the IPs that come into contact and how frequently they do so.

 Along with this, there is the potential for both [ModSecurity](http://modsecurity.org) and Repsheet to slow down your requests.
 The [ModSecurity](http://modsecurity.org) slow downs are mostly based on the rules you configure, but you should do some profiling to ensure that [ModSecurity](http://modsecurity.org) isn't causing to large of a delay.
 Since Repsheet contacts an external service during the request lifecycle in a blocking fashion, the request is slowed down for the duration of that external service call.
 Fortunately this is configurable in `RepsheetRedisTimeout`.
 You should keep this as low as possible, and the timeout value is always in milliseconds.
 This should be profiled as well to ensure that it doesn't cause unnecessary overhead.

 ## Setup

-This module requires [hiredis](https://github.com/redis/hiredis) and [apxs](http://httpd.apache.org/docs/2.2/programs/apxs.html) to be installed.
+This module requires [hiredis](https://github.com/redis/hiredis), [apxs](http://httpd.apache.org/docs/2.2/programs/apxs.html), and [pcre](http://www.pcre.org/) to be installed.
 If you want to run the integration tests or the visualizer, you will need to have [Ruby](http://www.ruby-lang.org/en/) and [RubyGems](http://rubygems.org/) installed.
 Both the integration tests and the visualizer use [Bundler](http://gembundler.com/), so you need to have that installed as well.
 The Ruby based programs have all been tested using Ruby 1.9.3.

 If you are on OS X, you might have to run the following to make the compile tool-chain work properly with apxs: